Brook Lopez NBA Preview vs. the Pacers

 Brook Lopez Insights vs. the Pacers

-- Lopez's Bucks average 104.8 possessions per game, ninth-highest among NBA teams, while the Pacers have a middling offense in terms of tempo, ranking 15th with 106.2 possessions per contest.

-- Allowing 124.8 points per game, the Pacers are the 29th-ranked squad in the league on defense.
+- The Pacers are the 29th-best defensive team in the league, conceding 124.4 points per game.

-- Giving up 42.8 rebounds per game, the Pacers are the ninth-ranked squad in the NBA.
+- The Pacers are the 10th-ranked team in the league, allowing 42.9 rebounds per game.

-- The Pacers are the seventh-ranked squad in the league, allowing 25 assists per contest.
+- Conceding 25.1 assists per game, the Pacers are the eighth-ranked squad in the league.

-- The Pacers are the best squad in the NBA at allowing threes, conceding 10.6 made 3-pointers per game.
+- Allowing 10.6 made 3-pointers per contest, the Pacers are the best squad in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!